Sacraments

 START HERE

-• Weddings
+• Marriage

 To be married in the Church is a sign to the community at large that the bride and groom are persons of faith and they wish God’s blessing on their marriage.
 Your desire for a church wedding should reflect your commitment to your Christian faith and the practice of your religion.